Does your aquarium look like it’s covered in a fine green dust?

 Stop the spores from spreading

-Remember how I said that you shouldn’t be able to see green dust algae in your water?
+Remember how I said that you shouldn’t be able to see green dust algae in your aquarium water?
 Well, that’s true.
 But it’s the stuff you can’t see that you need to worry about.

 I’m talking about algae spores – so tiny that you can’t see them.
-But they’re there, and this is how the green dust algae spreads around your tank.
+But they’re there, and this is how the green dust algae spreads around your freshwater tank.

 To stop it spreading, I recommend using a UV sterilizer.
-This clever little device kills the tiny living things that float in your water using light.
+This clever little device kills the tiny living things that float in your clean water using tank light.
 Commonly used to clear up bacterial blooms, this handy little device also kills green dust algae spores.

 A viable alternative to the UV sterilizer is a fine filter media, like a 100 micron polishing pad, to trap the algae.

 Now that your green dust algae can’t spread any more, it’s time to take a look at how to remove it for good.